KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 logic that could potentially help the model find the global minimum to the loss function.
 One option for improving SGD is to introduce **MOMENTUM**

+**Momentum:** Creates a rolling average of gradients over some number of updates and uses this average with the unique gradient at each step.
+Momentum may still point toward the global gradient descent direction.
+The update contains a portion of the gradient from preceding steps as our momentum and only a portion of the current gradient.

 ## Testing with Out-of-Sample Data
 **SOON 🔜  **Techniques for testing neural network models with out-of-sample data to evaluate their performance.